skarlekar/fargate-patterns/README.md

 This will create an ECS cluster called tom-thumb-cluster.

 #### Generate the Task Definition
-Generate bean-counter task definition from the template.
+Generate a bean-counter task definition from the template.

     $ ./generate-bean-counter-task-definition.sh

 This will create a temp directory and write the *register-bean-counter-task-definition.json* file.
 Inspect this file and notice that the task contains one container and it uses the my-ecs-tasks-role you created earlier to run the Fargate task.

-#### Register the Task Defintion
+#### Register the Task Definition
 Register the bean-counter task definition in ECS and verify it has been created in the Task Definition section of ECS.

     $ ./register-bean-counter-task.sh

 #### Generate the Service Definition
-Generate bean-counter service definition from the template.
+Generate a bean-counter service definition from the template.

     $ ./generate-bean-counter-service-definition.sh

 This will create a temp directory and write the *create-bean-counter-service-definition.json* file.
 Inspect this file and notice that it contains the target group for the service under the load balancers section.
 This ties the load balancer to the service.
-Also notice the desiredCount variable set to 2.
+Also, notice the desiredCount variable set to 2.

 #### Create the Bean-counter Service
-Create the bean-counter service from the service defintion file generated in the previous step.
+Create the bean-counter service from the service definition file generated in the previous step.
 $ ./create-bean-counter-service.sh

 Verify that the service has been created and two tasks are being provisioned for the service.